 - Improved microfacet models: specular transmission through microfacets, and Heitz’s improved importance sampling.

 - No external dependencies: thanks to Lode Vandevenne’s lodepng, Diego Nehab’s rply, and Emil Mikulic’s TARGA library, no external libraries need to be compiled to build pbrt.
 The only slightly bigger dependency is OpenEXR, and its build system is fully integrated with that of pbrt.

-Many other small things have been improved (parallelization scheme, image updates, statistics system, overall cleanliness of interfaces); see the source code for details.
+Many other small things have been improved (parallelization scheme, image updates, statistics system, overall cleanliness of interfaces); see the source code (and the book) for details.

-We’ve tried to keep the scene description file format as unchanged as possible.
+We’ve tried to keep the scene description file format as unchanged from pbrt-v2 as much as possible.
 However, progress in other parts of the system required changes to the scene description format.

 First, the “Renderer”, “SurfaceIntegrator”, and “VolumeIntegrator” directives have all been unified under “Integrator”; only a single integrator now needs to be specified.

 - Accelerator “grid”